-First, we compare the distribution of the pixel values (in flux density per beam) for different moment-0 maps, created with the Band 4 and 6 data (see Section~\ref{sub:data products}).
-The left panels of Figures~\ref{fig:hist-Band4} and \ref{fig:hist-Band6} show the inverse cumulative distribution function (inverse CDF) of the signal-free pixel values for both the Band 4 and Band 6 observations, respectively.
-The signal-free pixel values are the pixel values that fall outside of a $2\farcs2$ radius for the Band 6 observations and a $5\farcs2$ radius for the Band 4 observations, centered on the phase reference position.
-Each line in Figures~\ref{fig:hist-Band4} and \ref{fig:hist-Band6} indicates a unique moment-0 map that is integrated at a certain central frequency and over a certain integration width (with the latter indicated with the colorbar).
-In Figure \ref{fig:hist-Band4}, the lines that correspond to the velocity offset shown in the second panel in Figure \ref{fig:mom0-Band4} (-150 km/s) are highlighted in bold.
-For Figure \ref{fig:hist-Band6}, the bold lines correspond to the pixel distribution in the moment-0 maps that are centered at the reference frequency of the tentative \oiii~detection as reported in \citet[and also shown here in the third panel of Figure~\ref{fig:mom0-Band6}]{2022ApJ...929....1H}.
+In this section, we describe the tests we performed to determine whether the tentative line- and image-plane detections, in both the Band 4 and 6 data, could be attributed to structured noise or a non-Gaussian noise distribution.
+First, we compared the distribution of the pixel values (in flux density per beam) for different moment-0 maps, created with the Band 4 and 6 data (see Sect.~\ref{sub:data products}).
+The left panels of Fig.~\ref{fig:hist-Band4} and \ref{fig:hist-Band6} show the inverse cumulative distribution function (inverse CDF) of the signal-free pixel values for the Band 4 and Band 6 observations, respectively.
+We took the signal-free pixel values to be the pixel values that fall outside of a $2\farcs2$ radius for the Band 6 observations and a $5\farcs2$ radius for the Band 4 observations, centred on the phase reference position.
+Each line in Fig.~\ref{fig:hist-Band4} and \ref{fig:hist-Band6} indicates a unique moment-0 map that is integrated at a certain central frequency and over a certain integration width (with the latter indicated by the colourbar).
+In Fig.~\ref{fig:hist-Band4}, the `centred' lines, highlighted in bold, correspond to the velocity offset shown in the second panel in Fig.~\ref{fig:mom0-Band4} (-150 km s$^{-1}$).
+For Fig. \ref{fig:hist-Band6}, the bold lines correspond to the pixel distribution in the moment-0 maps that are centred at the reference frequency of the tentative \oiii~detection as reported in \cite{2022ApJ...929....1H}, and shown here in the third panel of Fig.~\ref{fig:mom0-Band6}.
 To guide the eye, the thin dotted black lines show the assumed Gaussian distribution of the background fluctuations, estimated by computing the mean and standard deviation over the pixel values per integration width from the highlighted moment-0 maps.